Skip to main content

 Categorizing integrations

-Integrations can be assigned a "category" for easy sorting and filtering.
-For example, you might have a dozen "ERP" integrations, a few "Inventory Management" integrations, etc. Assigning each integration a category allows your team, as well as your customers in the integration marketplace to view integrations sorted by category.
+Integrations can be assigned categories for easy sorting and filtering.
+For example, you might have several "ERP" integrations and some "Inventory Management" integrations.
+Categorizing integrations helps your team and customers in the integration marketplace view integrations sorted by category.

-You can set a category for an integration by clicking the Integration details button on the top-left of the integration designer:
+To set a category for an integration, click the Integration details button in the top-left of the integration designer:

 Set category for integration in Prismatic app